 Spring is a great time for getting back into exercising.
 It’s finally warm…ish, outside, and the sun is shining at least part of the time.
 Before getting started, however, take a minute to plan your exercise strategy.
-Here are a few precautions:
+Here are a few suggestions:

-- If you’re really out of shape, or if you have a chronic health condition, check with your healthcare provider before hitting the road, the trail or the court.
+If you’re really out of shape, or if you have a chronic health condition, check with your healthcare provider before hitting the road, the trail or the court.
 Again, the point is to improve your fitness level, not do something that creates more health problems.